HenrikErlandsson/SpaceBoot/README.md

 Extensively tested, so that changes are not expected.
 But bug reports and change requests (cosmetics to entire function replacements, within reason and space available) are heartily welcomed via GitHub's issue tracker!
 They will be implemented ASAP, so that again changes are not expected and the tool can be relied on for distribution for all.

-SpaceBoot is the first of a package of small utilities called <strong>AmiLiveFloppy</strong>, with the purpose of freeing Amiga developers to write programs distributed on bootable media without having to depend on AmigaOS include file packages and commands distributed aside Kickstart images.
+SpaceBoot is the first of a package of small utilities called <strong><a href="https://github.com/HenrikErlandsson/AmiLiveFloppy">AmiLiveFloppy</a></strong>, with the purpose of freeing Amiga developers to write programs distributed on bootable media without having to depend on AmigaOS include file packages and commands distributed aside Kickstart images.